HRItdy/diffusion_policy_for_STL/README.md

    - Figure out how to record the action of robot
    - Go through the dataset customization part in little red book

+## Problem now:
+1. How to design the dataset?
+Seems that there are episode_end parameter need to be specified.
+2. How to use the accumulator?

 In-painting
 CBF